-13. Code Compliance and Enforcement Local Building Departments
+14. Code Compliance and Enforcement: Local Building Departments

 553.513 Enforcement.
-It shall be the responsibility of each local government and each code enforcement agency established pursuant to Section 553.80 to enforce the provisions of this part.
+It shall be the responsibilithe requirements of Section 553.5041 unless the ity of each local government and each code enforcement agency established pursuant to Section 553.80 to enforce the provisions of this part.
 This act expressly preempts the establishment of handicapped accessibility standards to the state and supersedes any county or municipal ordinance on the subject.
 However, nothing in this section shall prohibit municipalities and counties from enforcing the provisions of this act.